 John Locke (considered to be the father of Liberalism), An Essay Concerning Human Understanding

-The reality is God is not an interloper who exists on equal terms with us – he’s an infinite creator and maintainer of everything that exists.
+The reality is God is not an interloper who exists on equal terms with us (as liberals would view the relationship) – he’s an infinite creator and maintainer of everything that exists.

 When we look at reality as we observe it, the universe and even the animal world are certainly not liberal – there is endless change, involving destruction, death, pain and suffering.
 This causes some Liberals to doubt God’s existence because they refuse to question the assumptions of Liberalism].
 Perhaps the universe get didn’t get the memo?